Gina Wilson All Things Algebra 2012 Graphing Quadratic Equations

 The Significance of the Discriminant (b² - 4ac)

-The discriminant, b² - 4ac, plays a crucial role in understanding the nature of the quadratic equation's roots and the parabola's x-intercepts:
+The discriminant, b² - 4ac, matters a lot in understanding the nature of the quadratic equation's roots and the parabola's x-intercepts:

 • b² - 4ac > 0: The equation has two distinct real roots.
 The parabola intersects the x-axis at two distinct points.